funnelback/custom-gatherer-csv/README.md

 Custom gatherer for use with a custom collection for download of csv/tsv files.

-Add URLs for CSV to fetch to collection.cfg.start.urls file.
-Format is 1 URL per line.
+Add URLs for CSV to fetch using the data.sources collection.cfg option.
 Each URL is fetched and the CSV is processed using the set of options defined.
 Note: only 1 set of csv options is supported so the same settings will be applied to all the CSV files downloaded.

 Supports the following collection.cfg settings:

 ## Collection.cfg options

+### data.sources

+Contains a comma-separated list of CSV URLs to index.
+Must be specified as URLs.
+Local files should be specified using the file:// URL notation.

 ### csv.format